Last updated: February 4th, 2021

 Vancouver is probably one of the best cities in Canada for public transportation.
 This is due to the fact that the city is so densely populated, similar to places like New York.
 Because of this, tourists will find it quite easy to use the train, buses, or other modes of transportation.

 Train: Both the SkyTrain Rapid Transit system and the Canada Line are common ways of traversing the city of Vancouver.
 You can get almost anywhere with one-way tickets ranging from $3 to $5.75 CAD.
-You can also buy a day pass for $10.50 CAD or a Compass Card for loading money on to.
+You can also buy a day pass for $10.50 CAD or a Compass Card for loading money onto.
 For schedules and more, visit Translink.ca.

 Bus: Vancouver’s bus system also works well but only operates on one-zone fares, which can be annoying at times.
 Tickets between the trains and the buses are non-transferable either unless you use the Compass Card.
 However, if you’re travelling around at night, the buses run later than the trains, so they might be your best choice.